gblazquez/bowshockpy/docs/source/user_guide/installation.rst

 You can install ``bowshockpy`` using ``pip``, either from PyPI or from the source repository.
 The :doc:`dependencies<dependencies>` will be automatically installed.

-We recommend to use a Python environment in order to install ``bowshockpy`` and its dependencies.
+We recommend to use a clean Python environment in order to install ``bowshockpy`` and its dependencies.
 The Python environment can be created using ``venv``.
 For example, in order to create a Python environment called "env", run in your terminal

 .. code-block:: console